Harsh-Patel1/Harsh-Patel1/README.md

 - 👋 Hi, I’m @Harsh-Patel
 - 👀 I’m interested in Software engineering
-- 🌱 I’m currently learning CS degree
+- 🌱 I’m currently pursuing a degree in Computer Science
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I want to expand my knowledge and work on some cool projects!
-- 📫 How to reach me ..hp32199@gmail.com
+- 📫 How to reach me ..hpatel1@iwu.edu

 <!---
 Harsh-Patel1/Harsh-Patel1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.